joelgrus/drunken-avenger/content/building-a-stupid-data-product-part-3-a-single-page-app.md

 Here `launchAff` takes a value in an "asynchronous computation effect context", runs it synchronously, and ignores the value.
-(This is fine, since we don't need the result of the computation, we just want the callback effect.)
+(This is fine, since we don't need the result of the computation, we just want it to emit a signal when it finishes (or log an error if it fails)).

-The asynchronous computation makes an GET request to the questionServiceUrl, uses `readJSON` to convert the response into a `Question` object (in the `F` context, which is a type synonym for `Either ForeignError`) and then either logs the error (if the conversion fails) or sends a `QuestionReceived` action (if the conversion succeeds).
+The asynchronous computation makes an GET request to the questionServiceUrl, uses `readJSON` to convert the response into a `Question` object (in the `F` context, which is a type synonym for `Either ForeignError`) and then either logs the error (if the conversion fails) or sends off a `QuestionReceived` action (if the conversion succeeds).

 (Because both the `log` and `S.send` effects operate in the synchronous effect context `Eff`, we have to "lift" them into the